-What are some of the reasons you think your students seek to take online courses at OC Online?
+What are some of the reasons you think students may benefit from taking online courses through Oaks Christian Online?

 First, I think it really works for some students.
 I have had multiple students thrive in the online platform.

-How has OC Online helped your students who need to start or enroll in a course after the brick and mortar add/drop date?
-Can you describe your experience of that process a bit?
+How has Oaks Christian Online helped your students who need to start or enroll in a course after the physical campus add/drop date?
+Can you describe your experience with that process a bit?

 Being able to start a course a few weeks after the main campus start date has really helped our students.
 It gives students an option to restart without quitting.
 It is not easier; but a fresh start can provide new motivation.

-What have you enjoyed most about having OC Online’s courses to support the work you’re doing with students on campus?
+What have you enjoyed most about having Oaks Christian Online’s courses to support the work you’re doing with students on the physical campus?

 The best part is working with the educators.
-It is reassuring to be able to refer a student to OC Online and know that they are being handled by quality professionals that have the same goals as I do.
+It is reassuring to be able to refer a student to Oaks Christian Online and know that they are being handled by quality professionals that have the same goals as I do.
 Mainly, the mission of the school.

-What are some of your dreams for further collaboration between the brick and mortar campus and OC Online?
+What are some of your dreams for further collaboration between the physical campus and Oaks Christian Online?

 A shared dream between all of us is exploring the possibility of providing courses online that cannot be offered on campus.
 I would like us to continue the momentum being built with our partnerships [with other Christian schools].
-Lastly, redefining what it means to be a blended main campus student.
+Lastly, redefining what it means to be a blended or hybrid physical campus student.